regits2501/xwiz-client/EXAMPLES.md

 ```

 When we get the `access token` in our promise then twiz gets api data and calls your `onEnd(..)` callback with that data and response stream.
-So we've sent the rendered html with `user.name` from data we got from  twitter's `statuses/update.json`
+So we've sent the rendered html with `user.name` from data we got from  X's `/2/tweets`
 api.
 When you are specifying the `onEnd(..)` function then it must end the response or else the request will hang.

 Also if your workflow requires front-end template rendering.
 You can instead of `res.render(..)` use :